What do we do?

 • Scientific writing

-In general terms, and always within the field of independent clinical research, SCReN directs its activities to carry out multicentre projects with a high impact on the National Health System:
+In general terms, and always within the field of independent clinical research, SCReN focuses its activities on conducting multicenter projects with high impact on the National Health System:

-• Clinical trials on medicinal products or medical devices (phases I-IV)
+• Clinical trials with drugs or medical devices (phases I–IV)

-• Clinical trials with other non-drug interventions (e.g. surgical interventions)
+• Clinical trials with interventions other than drugs (e.g., surgical interventions)

 SCReN in Spain

-SCReN was created within the framework of the Strategic Action on Health of the 2013 calls for proposals, with the aim to objective of:
+SCReN was created within the framework of the Strategic Action in Health from the 2013 calls, with the aim of:

-• To provide high-level scientific, technical and technological support to R&D&I projects in Health Sciences and Technologies, especially to integrated projects of excellence in Health Sciences and Technologies, especially to the integrated projects of excellence of the IIS accredited HRIs.
-Promote transversal projects within its area of action.
+• Providing high-level scientific, technical, and technological support to R&D&I projects in Health Sciences and Technologies, especially to integrated excellence projects from accredited IIS.
+Promoting cross-cutting projects within its area of activity.

-• Promote Spanish participation in international programmes and platforms.
+• Boosting Spanish participation in international programs and platforms.

-• Promote innovation in health technologies as an instrument that contributes to the sustainability of the NHS. sustainability of the NHS.
-It continues its development with the AES 2017 plan and is currently supported by the AES 2020 call.
+• Promoting innovation in health technologies as a tool to contribute to the sustainability of the NHS.
+Its development continued with the AES 2017 plan and is currently supported by the AES 2020 call.

-It is financed by the Instituto de Salud Carlos III and the European Regional Development Funds (ERDF).
+It is funded by the Instituto de Salud Carlos III and the European Regional Development Funds (ERDF).

 SCReN in Europe

-At the European level, SCReN is part of the ECRIN (European Clinical Research Infraestructure) which is the support and management body for independent multinational clinical trials.
-ECRIN is a not-for-profit organisation, and connects the national networks of clinical research networks, advising on and implementing the relevant EU legislation with the support of its members.
-Currently, 13 of the 28 countries of the European Union form part of the ECRIN and this number is expected to increase.
-Of these 13, 12 are member states with participation and 1 is an observer.
+At the European level, SCReN is part of ECRIN (European Clinical Research Infrastructure), which is the body for support and management of independent multinational clinical trials.
+ECRIN is a non-profit organization that connects national clinical research networks, providing advice and applying current legislation in the European Union with the backing of its members.
+Currently, 13 of the 28 EU countries are part of ECRIN, and the number is expected to increase.
+Of these 13, 12 are full member states and 1 is an observer.

 Global Situation

 Since its inception, the platform has supported both national and international studies.
-It currently has 220 projects of which 30 are ECRIN projects.
-Below is a graph of the number of projects that have been incorporated into the platform, we show you a graph on the number of projects that have been incorporated annually:
+Currently, it has 220 projects, 30 of which are part of ECRIN.
+Below is a graph showing the number of projects incorporated each year:

 Year Projects